PopovEvgeniy/txtview/readme.txt

                     The simple tool for printing text files to the console by Popov Evgeniy Alekseyevich

-                                           Version 0.8.3.1
+                                           Version 0.8.4

 The description.

 This program is a simple tool for printing text files to a console.
-It is similar to the Unix “cat” utility.
+It is similar to the Unix "cat" utility.
 Txt view breaks up a large text file into a few pages while it prints to the console.
 Each page is 25 lines.
 Use the Enter key to go to the next page.